kenfehling/react-router-nested-history/README.md

     </tbody>
 </table>

-### HistoryMatch
+### HistoryRoute
-Use this in place of react-router's `Match` component to prevent a match's previous content from disappearing.
+Use this in place of react-router's `Route` component to prevent a match's previous content from disappearing.

 ### HistoryLink
 Use this in place of react-router's `Link` component to enable history tracking for a link.